Digital Sovereignty

 Is digital sovereignty only relevant for large enterprises?

-No. Growing businesses with 15 or more employees often face disproportionate platform dependency because they rely heavily on a small number of SaaS tools for core operations.
+No. Growing businesses in the 15 to 30 employee range often face disproportionate platform risk because they rely heavily on a small number of SaaS tools for core operations.
 The principles apply at any scale, though the implementation approach differs.
 Small businesses may start with data portability and exit planning rather than full custom development.

 Graphic Swish